Natetronn/placeholder/README.md

 **Notes:**

-*If you don't add a height your image will be a squared based on your set width.*
+*If you don't add a height your image will be squared based on your set width.*

 ## PlaceDog ##